Ultimaker/Meta/PythonCodeConventions.md

 ```
 Line breaking
 ---
-Indentation of function definitions and function calls that exceed the maximum line length (PEP8: 80, Ultimaker: 120 characters) is described in PEP8 https://www.python.org/dev/peps/pep-0008/#indentation.
-From the suggested set, the following must be applied:
+Indentation of function definitions and function calls that exceed the soft line length (PEP8: 80, Ultimaker: 120 characters) is described in PEP8 https://www.python.org/dev/peps/pep-0008/#indentation.
+From the suggested set, the following SHOULD be applied:

 When a function definition exceeds the maximum line length, wrap the lines as such:
 ``` python